Accession of Armenia to the European Union: EU membership

 — Standing Committee on European Integration in the Armenian Parliament on 12 February 2025.

 The bill was approved by Armenia's parliament during the first reading on 12 February 2025, with a majority of 63 parliamentarians from the ruling Civil Contract party voting to approve it.
 On 26 March 2025, following the second and final reading, Armenia's parliament adopted the bill with a majority of 64 parliamentarians voting to approve it.
-On 4 April 2025, President of Armenia Vahagn Khachaturyan signed the bill, officially becoming law.
+On 4 April 2025, President of Armenia Vahagn Khachaturyan signed the bill, officially making it law.

 Following the adoption of the bill, Tigran Khzmalyan, President of the European Party of Armenia stated, "the next step is for the government to send a letter to EU institutions formally expressing Armenia's desire for full membership and readiness to start consultations and negotiations.
 If the government delays this letter, we will exert public pressure to ensure compliance with the law."
 In an interview published on 1 May 2025, the European Commissioner for Neighbourhood and Enlargement, Marta Kos, confirmed that Armenia has not yet submitted an application for EU membership.

-On 30 June 2025, the High Representative of the Union for Foreign Affairs and Security Policy Kaja Kallas welcomed Armenia's decision to adopt a law launching the process of EU accession and on Armenia's commitment to advancing its relationship with the EU.
+On 30 June 2025, the High Representative of the Union for Foreign Affairs and Security Policy Kaja Kallas welcomed Armenia's decision to adopt a law launching the process of EU accession, and on Armenia's commitment to advancing its relationship with the EU.

 On 14 July 2025, Pashinyan met with European Council President Antonio Costa and European Commission President Ursula von der Leyen in Brussels to reaffirm Armenia's deepening partnership with the EU.
 President Costa and President von der Leyen welcomed the passing of the EU Integration Act by Armenia, with President von der Leyen stating "Europe stands shoulder to shoulder with Armenia.
 European and Armenian relations are now closer than ever before."

 Speaking to reporters on 28 August 2025, Pashinyan stated that "Armenia fully understands the incompatibility of being a member of both the EU and the Eurasian Economic Union.
 It is impossible to hold dual membership.
 When the moment comes, when the choice becomes final and unavoidable, we will make the appropriate decision."

 On 18 October 2025, Armenian Foreign Minister Ararat Mirzoyan announced that Armenia would apply for EU membership either in November 2025 or 2026.

-Treaties

-Armenia–EU Comprehensive and Enhanced Partnership Agreement

-The European Union and Armenia ratified the Armenia-EU Comprehensive and Enhanced Partnership Agreement (CEPA); which took effect on 1 March 2021.
-The agreement advances the bilateral relations between the EU and Armenia to a new, partnership level and regulates cooperation in political and economic sectors, while enhancing trade relations.
-The agreement is also designed to bring Armenian laws and regulations gradually closer to the EU acquis.
-The Standing Committee on European Integration is responsible for ensuring the terms and agreements of CEPA are implemented.